-Editorial from Josette Féral
+Editorial Statement by Josette Féral

-The creation of a new journal is a challenge as great and exhilarating as that of forming a new organization, since both enterprises draw researchers together in addressing important the issues of our times.
+The creation of a new journal is a challenge as great and exhilarating as that of forming a new organization, since both enterprises draw researchers together in addressing important issues of our times.
 These enterprises also enable us to extend the boundaries of our field of theatre by exploring new initiatives.

 A journal is a place for new explorations.
 It brings together researchers and readers; it is a nexus, a platform for exchanges, an interface.
 It promotes the diffusion of research, but also inspires that research with new approaches and methodologies.
 Thus such an enterprise is crucial for the renewal of our disciplinary field.